6 Min Read

 In June, Sweden banned interest-only mortgages.

-and economists have called for since a freeze on house taxes was
+Denmark has proposed new tax rules that should reduce swings in housing prices from 2020 onwards, something the central bank and economists have called for since a freeze on house taxes was imposed in 2001.

 But the measures have had little impact.